 Spinach and ricotta malfatti with tomato-sage sauce

-The world of pasta and gnocchi is unbelievably large and complex.
-We are used to a world of pasta in boxes that are carried in most grocery stores, but this world extends far beyond that.
-Every small village and town in Italy and the surrounding areas has a world of pasta that is waiting to be discovered.
-Unique shapes, complex sauces and soft and delicate gnocchi dominate this world and are always welcome on my tables.
+The world of pasta and gnocchi is unbelievably extensive and complex.
+We are accustomed to a world of pasta in boxes, which can be found in most grocery stores, but this world extends far beyond that.
+Every small village and town in Italy and its surrounding areas has a world of pasta waiting to be discovered.
+Unique shapes, complex sauces, and soft, delicate gnocchi dominate this world and are always welcome at my table.

-Gnocchi is slowly catching on in India and today we have them being highlighted by some of the premier chefs in India.
-But there are many variations to the traditional gnocchi and malfatti is one such delicacy.
+Gnocchi is slowly gaining popularity in India, and today it is being showcased by some of the country's premier chefs.
+But there are many variations to the traditional gnocchi, and malfatti is one such delicacy.

-Malfatti literally means "badly made" and this is where the beauty of this dish lies.
+Malfatti means "badly made" and this is where the beauty of this dish lies.
 Malfatti is for the home chef with no pasta skills.
 These balls are ugly, misshapen and obtuse, but then they are the most delicious form of pasta I have ever made.
-Its origins are thought to be in Lombardy or Tuscany where cucina povera, or "poor cooking" without frills dominates the cuisine.
+Its origins are thought to be in Lombardy or Tuscany, where cucina povera, or "poor cooking" without frills, dominates the cuisine.

 The magic in this dish is the softness of the malfatti.
-It is like a cross between a gnocchi and a ravioli, soft, fluffy and melt-in-your-mouth perfect.
-The flavours are delicate and complimented by the robust tomato-sage sauce.
+It's like a cross between a gnocchi and a ravioli, soft, fluffy, and melt-in-your-mouth perfect.
+The flavours are delicate and complemented by the robust tomato-sage sauce.

-This is one of those cookbooks that hides on my shelf, one of the problems of having a library of cookbooks.
+This is one of those cookbooks that hides on my shelf, a common problem with having a library of cookbooks.
 It is a beautiful cookbook filled with wonderful Venetian recipes.
-I got to experience first-hand the wonderful cuisine of this beautiful city, the locals are proud of it and always claim that their cuisine is the best in Italy.
+I had the opportunity to experience the excellent cuisine of this beautiful city firsthand.
+The locals are proud of it and always claim that their cuisine is the best in Italy.
 But we also heard that phrase repeated in Florence and Rome!
-You will definitely see me cook more from here soon.
+You will see me cook more from here soon.

 For more recipes from this cookbook, click here.